Capital Gains Tax Valuation

 Q10: How do the 2024 changes affect CGT calculations for joint property owned by unmarried partners?

-A: Unmarried partners owning joint property can each utilize their individual AEA and are subject to CGT upon the disposal of their share of the property.
+A: Unmarried partners owning joint property can each utilise their individual AEA and are subject to CGT upon the disposal of their share of the property.
 The new rates may affect the overall tax liability when selling jointly owned property.

 Q11: What are the implications of CGT changes for expatriates returning to the UK who own property abroad?